lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 Actions:
 1) I did not take such things personally.

+2) I got advice from my manager.
+Leave him alone.

 2) I realized that he and I have one common ground - work ethic.

-3) I helped him to catch errors on reports.
+3) I improved my competency, helped him to catch errors on reports.

 Result: Build trust in relationship, built partnership.